Lecture 18: Robust nonlinear solvers#

 atol=xtol, rtol=rtol)``, where ``x`` is the exact root.
 The

-parameter must be nonnegative.
+parameter must be positive.
 For nice functions, Brent's

 method will often satisfy the above condition with ``xtol/2``